mds-python/mds-python.github.io/09 Classes and Objects Basis.md

 ---
 parent: Programming for Modelling and Data Analysis
 has_children: true
-nav_order:  11
+nav_order:  9
 ---

-# Object-Oriented Programming
+# Classes and Objects: Basis